 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient mentions peas.
-Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+The fourth ingredient lists peas, which are a quality source of carbohydrates.
+And like all legumes, they’re rich in natural fiber.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.